aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 # VAD-with-adversarial-multi-task-learning
 ## Description
-This repository contains the code used to generate the results on the AURORA2 database from the work presented in [1].
-The work is built upon the work in [2].
+This repository contains the code used to train a noise-robust VAD using adversarial multi-task learning based as presented in [1].
+The work is built upon the framework in [2].

 The code is split into modules accordingly: